-The Capital One® QuicksilverOne® Cash Rewards Credit Card is for those with average/fair/limited credit, and the Credit One Bank® Cash Back Rewards Credit Card is for those with good/excellent credit.
-Capital One offers a good 1.5% Cash Back on every purchase, every day, which is better than Credit One’s 1% cash back on purchases for qualified applicants, terms apply.
+The Capital One® QuicksilverOne® Cash Rewards Credit Card is for those with fair/limited credit, and the Credit One Bank® Visa® Cash Back Rewards is for those with excellent/good credit.
+Capital One offers a good 1.5% cash back on every purchase, every day, which is better than Credit One’s 1% cash back on purchases for qualified applicants, terms apply.
 The Capital One® QuicksilverOne® Cash Rewards Credit Card has an annual fee of $39, and Credit One cards have an annual fee of $0-$99 (you won’t know your annual fee until you’re approved).

 It’s important to note that the Credit One cash back rewards you receive depend on your creditworthiness.
 If you have average credit, Capital One is a better choice for a cash back card, but if you have bad credit, you may consider Credit One or the Discover it® Secured.
-Discover it® Secured Card offers 2% cash back at restaurants & gas stations on up to $1,000 in combined purchases each quarter.
-Plus, 1% cash back on all your other purchases.
+Discover it® Secured offers 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter.
+1% unlimited cash back on all other purchases - automatically